joeytakeda/misc/table.md

 Attributes  [att.fragmentable](#att.fragmentable)  (@part)
 @org(organization) specifies how the content of the division is organized.
+**Status**Optional**Datatype**teidata.enumerated**Legal values are:**

-**Status**Optional**Datatype**teidata.enumerated**Legal values are:**compositeno claim is made about the sequence in which the immediate contents of this division are to be processed, or their inter-relationships. uniformthe immediate contents of this element are regarded as forming a logical unit, to be processed in sequence.
+composite no claim is made about the sequence in which the immediate contents of this division are to be processed, or their inter-relationships. no claim is made about the sequence in which the immediate contents of this division are to be processed, or their inter-relationships. uniform the immediate contents of this element are regarded as forming a logical unit, to be processed in sequence.
+[Default] the immediate contents of this element are regarded as forming a logical unit, to be processed in sequence.
 [Default]

 @sampleindicates whether this division is a sample of the original source and if so, from which part.
+**Status**Optional**Datatype**teidata.enumerated**Legal values are:**

-**Status**Optional**Datatype**teidata.enumerated**Legal values are:**initialdivision lacks material present at end in source.medialdivision lacks material at start and end.finaldivision lacks material at start.unknownposition of sampled material within original unknown.completedivision is not a sample.
+initial division lacks material present at end in source.division lacks material present at end in source.medial division lacks material at start and end.division lacks material at start and end.final division lacks material at start.division lacks material at start.unknown position of sampled material within original unknown.position of sampled material within original unknown.complete division is not a sample.
+[Default] division is not a sample.
 [Default]